FRENCH SOUNDS FOR BEGINNERS

 You’ll find the sound [y] in words like in tu, lune, musique.

-Try to practice with me… So see how a very small difference in the position of the tongue can completely change a sound.
+A very small difference in the position of the tongue can completely change a sound.

-And yes, there are a lot of other pair like [y] and [u], for example: [e] vs [ε], [ø] vs [œ], [œ] vs [ɔ] sol.
-In my experience, after 6 years of teaching and giving pronunciation feedback to my students, there are 16 pairs of sounds that I very commonly hear, I teach them in one of my products, the French Sounds Starter Kit, that I will to to you about in a few moments.
+In my experience, after 6 years of teaching and giving pronunciation feedback to my students, there are 16 pairs of sounds that I very commonly hear get mixed up, I teach them in one of my products, the French Sounds Starter Kit, that I will talk to you about in a few moments.

-Learning and improving your French pronunciation takes time, repetition, and curiosity.
+And another thing that I want to leave you with is that learning and improving your French pronunciation takes time, repetition, and curiosity.
 It doesn’t happen overnight.

-But if you practice consistently — even 5 minutes a day, an hour a week — I promise that you’ll start to:
+But if you practice consistently — even 5 minutes a day, an hour a week — I promise you that you’ll start to:

 Hear the sounds more clearly